monsoonmaelstrom/book2/book2.md

 Outside visibility is down to no more than ten feet, even less in some places.
 If anyone is following us by line of sight they’ll have to be close enough that we’ll know it, and right now they shouldn’t be able to follow by tracking our magic.
 It’s the best I can do.
 I hope it’s good enough as I tug Liam into a fast walk.
 We’re both quiet as we move through the fog.

-The flat is about three miles away, the fog should last more than long enough to make it there before it begins to dissipate.
+The Ginnelstreet flat is about three miles away, the fog should last more than long enough to make it there before it begins to dissipate.
 I keep an eye on Liam as we walk since I’m truly not sure how long he can maintain keeping his energy meridians dimmed down.

 We walk for about twenty minutes when Liam suddenly pulls me sideways against the nearest wall pressing a finger against his lips.
 I strain to hear whatever it is he thinks he heard that has us pressed up against the wall, waiting.
 One minute goes by, then another.
 Liam keeps us unmoving, then finally I hear it.
 A careful shuffling forward.
 The sound of someone following us.
 Someone who stopped when we stopped, but is now unsure since we’ve been unmoving for so long.
 Someone creeping along.